judka-uriel/uriel-book/uriel_en.md

 But regarding commentaries that defile the memory of ancestors, the question arises whether such commentaries constitute a manifestation of disrespect toward ancestors and consequently a violation of the commandment to honor them.
-The same question arises upon reading commentaries asserting that avimelekh saw all the intimate details of the Patriarchs' and Matriarchs' relations, etc.  Do not such perverted conceptions <!-- (exhibitionism) --> of situations constitute a sin of disrespect toward ancestors akin to the sin of the moral degenerate Ham, who mocked his father's nakedness?
+The same question arises upon reading commentaries asserting that Avimelekh saw all the intimate details of the patriarchs' and matriarchs' relations, etc.  Do not such perverted conceptions <!-- (exhibitionism) --> of situations constitute a sin of disrespect toward ancestors akin to the sin of the moral degenerate Ham, who mocked his father's nakedness?
 Does this not violate the commandment